Gunay4/ParaBank/README.md

-# Techno Study Agile Software Testing Project
+# Parabank Agile Software Testing Project

 ## Project Description
 Parabank is a virtual banking application used to simulate and test various financial operations.
 While it’s not a real financial institution, it can be utilized as though it were, providing a realistic environment for software testing purposes.